ponytownserver/ponytowning/README.md

-Read the Rentry for more information.
+read the Rentry for more information.